 10. "Decide where action needs to be taken and manage the situation accordingly.
 It's your area of responsibility now."

-The most freedom that you can give to the other person, and not generally used without formal change of a person's job role.
-It's the delegation of a strategic responsibility.
-This gives the other person responsibility for defining what changes projects, tasks, analysis and decisions are necessary for the management of a particular area of responsibility, as well as the task or project or change itself, and how the initiative or change is to be implemented and measured, etc. This amounts to delegating part of your job - not just a task or project.
-You'd use this utmost level of delegation (for example) when developing a successor, or as part of an intentional and agreed plan to devolve some of your job accountability in a formal sense.
+The most freedom that you can give to the other person.
+Oftentimes this shift to a strategic responsibility occurs with a formal change of a person's job role.
+This gives the other person the responsibility for defining projects, tasks, analysis and decisions that are necessary for the management of a particular area of responsibility.
+This level of the delegation would most frequently be used when developing a successor, or as part of an intentional and agreed plan to devolve some of the job accountability in a formal sense.

 For example processes and tools:

 And help with managing people in the theories, meaning and application of:

 - Erikson's Life Stages - very powerful for self-awareness - and helps explain why have different responses to delegation